-The proposed Master of Applied Science program in Global Health Planning and Management builds on the strength of the Bloomberg School, which provides unmatched opportunities for advanced training, focuses on both local and global issues, and prepares students to address public health problems through multidisciplinary approaches that apply the latest scientific knowledge.
+The proposed Master of Applied Science in Community-based Primary Health Care Programs in Global Health builds on the strength of the Bloomberg School and the department of International Health, which provides unmatched opportunities for advanced training, focuses on both local and global issues, and prepares students to address public health problems through multidisciplinary approaches that apply the latest scientific knowledge.

-The program will provide students with the skills to plan and manage public health programs and services in countries throughout the world.
-The proposed program is primarily intended for early to mid-career health professionals practicing or planning to practice in developing countries and interested in expanding their global health skills and knowledge.
+The program will provide students with the skills to plan, implement and evaluate public health programs and services in countries throughout the world.
+The proposed program will provide an opportunity for education and training for early to mid-career health professionals practicing or planning to practice in developing countries.
 Students will have an opportunity to learn from and interact with faculty who have both research and practical experience in global health policy making, program design and evaluation and advocacy.
 The program will equip students with the necessary tools to anticipate and directly engage in the critical role of the global health professional and organization in public health advocacy and practice.